JHWebDeveloper/Able2Deux/README.md

 ### Changed
 - Duplicate filenames now follow the "&lt;#&gt; of &lt;total&gt;" pattern instead of just a single digit.
 - No more overwrites on save.
-Number will be added to end of filename if file with same name already exists.
+Number will append to filename if file with same name already exists.

 ### Updated
 - Video service compatibility